GuillaumeGomez/sysinfo/README.md

 ### Running on Raspberry Pi

 It'll be difficult to build on Raspberry Pi.
-A good way-around is to be build on Linux before sending it to your Raspberry Pi.
+A good way-around is to cross compile, then send the executable to your Raspberry Pi.

 First install the arm toolchain, for example on Ubuntu: `sudo apt-get install gcc-multilib-arm-linux-gnueabihf`.